Flow in (retrieving from Salesforce)

 The state information that is stored in OrgFlow's cloud does not include the metadata items themselves, but it does include the names and types of the metadata items, commit hashes, and source tracking version numbers.

-This feature can be bypassed by enabling force mode.
+Merging of changes can be bypassed by enabling force mode for the flow in job.

 Author attribution